 PERSONAL– A lifelong Kansan.
 Born in Wichita and raised in rural southeast Kansas.
 Virgil frequently says, “I’m proud to call myself a country boy and life-long Kansan”.

 In 1977, he married his high school sweetheart – Tamara; proudly saying, “Marrying Tamara was one of the best things I’ve ever done.”
 The couple have three adult children: Virgil III (pastor of Ft.
 Scott Nazarene Church), Roger (owner and operator of Tornado Place of Arkansas, LLC) and Janette (missionary and pastor’s wife in eastern Europe – Kosovo).
-He and his wife have six grandchildren – four live in Kansas and two live with their parents in Kosovo.
+He and his wife have nine grandchildren two great-grand kids – six live in Kansas and two live with their parents in Kosovo.

 Business – Virgil has been a self-employed insurance agent for over 40 years.
 As an agent, he has won numerous awards – including twice being “Producer of the Year” for one of the companies he represents.
 Additionally, he has qualified for the President’s Club (being in the top 5% of agents) of two different insurance companies on 12 different occasions.